z357412526/mousestyles/doc/source/report/distribution.rst

 only works for monotone decreasing distribution.
 While it is not for our case.
 Therefore, two methods are designed to handle this.

-Only estimate the powerlaw on the tail of distribution.
+First of all, we proposed to only estimate the powerlaw on the tail of distribution.
 Namely, truncate the small unstable distances on the left tail of distribution.

-If the distribution is not monotone decreasing, power function may not be realistic.
+Secondly, the power function may not be realistic by nature as the observed distribution is not monotone decreasing.
 In this case, the distribution is left skewed with one peak (see exploratory analysis).
 Thus we can make more general assumption, such as exponential distribution.

 **Fitness Comparsion**